umersaif11/Landing-Page/README.md

 # Landing-Page
 This project is about the entire web page design using the HTML and CSS( particularly Flexbox).

-Note: Open this web page on laptop not on mobile phone as accessibility is not used yet.
+Note: Open this web page on laptop not on mobile phone as responsiveness/accessibility is not used yet.

 Refrences: